Courses and descriptions

 Data Science (BAIS:6070)

 Underlying concepts and practical computational skills of data mining tools including penalty-based variable selection (LASSO), logistic regression, regression and classification trees, clustering methods, principal components and partial least squares; analysis of text and network data; theory behind most useful data-mining tools and how to use these tools in real-world situations; software for analysis, exploration, and simplification of large high-dimensional data sets.
-Prerequisites: MBA:8150 or BAIS:9100 (3 s.h.)
+(3 s.h.)
+Prerequisites: {MBA:8150 or BAIS:9100} and BAIS:6040

 This course exposes students to the problems and challenges of effectively interpreting and communicating the pervasive data that surrounds us.
-It covers the area of Information Visualization, grounded in theoretical foundations of visual perception, cognition, information design, human-computer interaction, and the analysis of quantitative, unstructured and relational data.
-The course will follow a lecture/seminar style with discussion of assigned readings, critiquing of visualization examples, hands-on experience with a commercial information visualization application as well as exploration of select open-source information visualization tools and toolkits.
+It covers the area of information visualization, grounded in theoretical foundations of visual perception, cognition, information design, human-computer interaction, and the analysis of quantitative, unstructured and relational data.
+The course will follow a lecture/seminar style with discussion of assigned readings, critiquing of visualization examples, hands-on experience with commercial information visualization tools like Tableau, Power BI, and exploration of select open-source information visualization toolkits.
 (3 s.h.)

 Data Leadership and Management (BAIS:6210)